PROJECT

 • Ms. Maggi Loubser, Senior Lecturer and Coordinator, Tangible Heritage Conservation Programme (South Africa);

-• Em. prof. Norman H. Tennent, Visiting Conservation Scientist, University of Texas at Dallas, Emeritus Professor, Conservation Science, University of Amsterdam;
+• Em.
+Prof. Norman H. Tennent, Visiting Conservation Scientist, University of Texas, Dallas, Emeritus Professor, Conservation Science, University of Amsterdam;

 • Dr. Jitte Flapper, R&D Manager, Expertise Center Advanced Technologies, AkzoNobel Paints & Coatings;

-• Dr. Matthew Eckelman, Associate Professor, Dept. of Civil & Environmental Engineering, Northeastern University, Adjunct Associate Professor, Yale School of Public Health Associate Editor, Environmental Science & Technology;
+• Dr. Matthew Eckelman, Associate Professor, Department of Civil & Environmental Engineering, Northeastern University, Adjust Associate Professor, Yale School of Public Health Associate Editor, Environmental Science & Technology;

 WORK PACKAGE 2 - Green Preventive Conservation